Make Tuition Deferment Work for you!

 Contact the Office of Student Accounts for a Tuition Deferment Form, which allows you to participate in the reimbursement program.
 The office is located in Francis Hall, Room 201.
 Office hours are located to the right on this web page.
-The forms are also available at myAlvernia/Finances /Student Accounts.
+The form is also available under Financial Aid Forms & Resources.

 When is the sign-up deadline for tuition deferment?

 A new form must be authorized by your employer and submitted in advance of each semester.
 Students should submit the Tuition Deferment Form at least one week prior to the start of the upcoming semester, or upon registration, in order to avoid being assessed a $100 late fee.
 Forms can be submitted in person, via fax (610.796.8425), or emailed to email@example.com.